Driving from Florence to Rome: what to see on a road trip

 How long does it takes to drive from Florence to Rome?

-Without making any stops it takes about 3 hours by car to go from Florence to Rome (and vice versa), using the A1 Autostrada (highway).
+Without making any stops it takes about 3 hours by car to go from Florence to Rome (and vice versa), using the A1 Autostrada (highway with toll).
 But in the event of traffic jams, road works or traffic accidents it may take longer, so be prepared for the unexpected.
+You can also decide to leave the highway and drive along the secondary roads: this is going to take way more time, but the drive will be way more scenic.

 Is the drive pretty or scenic?